 The per capita income in Princeton Junction in 2018 was $99,501, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $398,004 for a family of four.

 Princeton Junction is an extremely ethnically-diverse town.
 The people who call Princeton Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton Junction residents report their race to be White, followed by Asian.
 Important ancestries of people in Princeton Junction include Irish, English, German, and Russian.

 The most common language spoken in Princeton Junction is English.
-Other important languages spoken here include Indic languages and Other Asian languages.
+Other important languages spoken here include Langs. of India and Other Asian languages.